JJ-Gallegos/RenoVision_Github/README.md

   any sort of home renovation project, locating a contractor, or buying materials for their home.

 ## 2. Code Documents
-  Anything pertaining to the planning/implementation of our code is listed within this readme file or repository.
+  Anything pertaining to the planning/implementation of our code is listed within #3 (below) or the codespace itself.

 ## 3. Plans for all phases of SDLC